Wine (song): Background and release

 Regarding which artist to feature on the song with her, Suran decided on Changmo as she was a fan of the rapper's music and felt he would be a good choice.
 She contacted Beenzino, with whom she had previously worked, and asked for Changmo's phone number.
-On April 26, Suran posted a photo of herself with Changmo to her social media and revealed "Wine"'s release date and time in its caption: April 27 at 12PM.
+On April 26, 2017, Suran posted a photo of herself with Changmo to her social media and revealed "Wine"'s release date and time in its caption: April 27 at 12PM.
 Million Market officially confirmed later that day that the rapper featured on the track, further increasing interest in the song as Changmo was well known as a "skilled, trendy rapper" at the time, having recently released a collaboration of his own with singer Hyolyn that performed well on the music charts and earned him the moniker of "music powerhouse" by news media.

-The cover art for "Wine" was revealed on the morning of the 27th, hours before the song's release, and featured a long-haired, flushed-faced girl (to intimate she had been drinking) in a white dress staring into the camera with a "dreamy expression".
+The cover art for "Wine" was revealed the morning of April 27, 2017, hours before the song's release, and featured a long-haired, flushed-faced girl (to intimate she had been drinking) in a white dress staring into the camera with a "dreamy expression".
 Suran shared the image on her Instagram account and named Yang Yu-jin as the cover model, writing: "...(album jacket model is #YangYujin-nim, she got prettily drunk on behalf of me)".
 The song was released at noon—as the first single from the singer's then upcoming debut mini album—and made available for streaming and digital download on various music sites.
 No music video was created to accompany the single, but Million Market uploaded a short "Making Film" sketch video containing behind-the-scenes footage of the recording process with Suran and Changmo to its YouTube channel the following day.